Groups admitting Wirtinger presentations and Gromov hyperbolic groups: Introduction

 Gromov hyperbolic groups---also known as word hyperbolic or simply hyperbolic groups---were introduced and developed by Gromov~\cite{MR0919829}, and are among the most fundamental objects in geometric group theory.
 Roughly speaking, a finitely generated group is Gromov hyperbolic if its Cayley graph behaves like a negatively curved space.
 For the precise definition and properties of Gromov hyperbolic groups, see \cites{MR1744486,MR1086648} for instance.

 Free groups $F_n$ are Gromov hyperbolic, whereas free abelian groups $\Z^n$ $(n\geq 2)$ are not.
-Necessary and sufficient conditions for Coxeter groups to be Gromov hyperbolic were obtained in~ \cite{MR2636665} (see also~\cite{MR2360474}).
+Necessary and sufficient conditions for Coxeter groups to be Gromov hyperbolic were obtained in~\cite{MR2636665} (see also~\cite{MR2360474}).
 A large number of Coxeter groups are Gromov hyperbolic, while others are not.
-These facts imply that finitely generated groups admitting twisted Wirtinger presentations can be either Gromov hyperbolic or not, depending on the specific case.
+These facts show that among finitely generated groups admitting twisted Wirtinger presentations, some are Gromov hyperbolic whereas others are not.

 The purpose of this paper is to provide a simple group homological obstruction to Gromov hyperbolicity for finitely generated groups that admit twisted Wirtinger presentations, which is a consequence of the following result: \begin{thm} Let $G$ be a group admitting a twisted Wirtinger presentation.
 If $G$ does not contain a subgroup isomorphic to $\Z\times\Z$, then the second rational homology group $H_2(G;\Q)$ is trivial.
 Moreover, if the group is torsion-free, then the second integral homology group $H_2(G;\Z)$ is also trivial. \end{thm} It is well-known that a Gromov hyperbolic group does not contain a subgroup isomorphic to $\Z\times\Z$ (cf.~\cites{MR1744486,MR1086648}).
 The following corollary follows immediately from Theorem \ref{thm:algebra}: \begin{cor-nn} Let $G$ be a finitely generated group admitting a twisted Wirtinger presentation.
 If $G$ is Gromov hyperbolic, then the second rational homology group $H_2(G;\Q)$ is trivial.
 Moreover, if $G$ is both Gromov hyperbolic and torsion-free, then the second integral homology group $H_2(G;\Z)$ is also trivial. \end{cor-nn} We refer to~\cite{MR672956} for the standard facts about group homology.
 It is worth noting that any finitely generated abelian group $A$ can be realized as the second homology group $H_2(G;\Z)$ of a group $G$ admitting a Wirtinger presentation \cite{MR0635591}.
 Hence, a large number of groups admitting twisted Wirtinger presentations cannot be Gromov hyperbolic.
 Conversely, many Gromov hyperbolic groups have positive second Betti number, and such groups cannot admit twisted Wirtinger presentations.